Can You Cut Metal With a Miter Saw?

 Alternative Saws and Blades for Cutting Metal

 Apart from a miter saw, there are other saws that can be used to cut metals such as a chop saw, circular saw, and others with an abrasive disc.
-Another infamous saw is the compound sliding miter often interchanged with chop saws.
+Another great saw is the compound sliding miter often interchanged with chop saws.

 Bosch CS10 Circular Saw